Partially Functional Dynamic Backdoor Diffusion-based Causal Model: Introduction

 Within the Structural Causal Model (SCM) framework, causal queries can be answered by learning a proxy for the unobserved exogenous noise and the structural equations \citep{pearl2009causal}.
 This suggests that (conditional) generative models that encode to a latent space could be an option for modeling SCMs, as the latent space serves as proxies for exogenous noises.
-Recent advances have explored the integration of deep generative models with structural causal models to address these challenges. \citet{chao2023interventional} proposed the Diffusion-based Causal Model (DCM), which leverages diffusion processes to approximate structural equations and answer causal queries without explicit intervention data.
-However, DCM assumes causal sufficiency (no unobserved confounders) which rarely holds in practice. \citet{shimizu2023diffusionmodelcausalinference} extended this line of work with Backdoor Diffusion-based Causal Model (BDCM), incorporating backdoor adjustment to handle certain types of unmeasured confounding.
-Nevertheless, both methods operate under static assumptions and fail to account for spatio-temporal structure in confounding variables, a critical limitation in real-world systems where confounders often exhibit complex dependencies across space and time.
+Recent advances have explored the integration of deep generative models with structural causal models to address these challenges.
+Causal Normalizing Flows (CNFs) \citep{khemakhem2020causal} employ invertible transformations but face limitations in high-dimensional settings.
+Diffusion-based SCMs (Diff-SCM) \citep{mamaghan2023diffusion} and Decoupled Flows (DecaFlow) \citep{almodovar2025decaflow} represent recent advances but lack explicit handling of spatio-temporal unmeasured confounding.
+Diffusion-based Causal Models (DCM) \citep{chao2023interventional} and their extension incorporating backdoor adjustment (BDCM) \citep{shimizu2023} can learn complex structural equations from data.
+Nevertheless, both methods rely on static assumptions and thus do not fully capture the spatio-temporal structure inherent in confounding variables, a key characteristic of real-world systems, where such factors often demonstrate complex dependencies.